legalize-dev/legalize-nl/nl/BWBR0017728.md

 With reference to .2 and .3 above, such persons should be included in the crew list required for the vessel, should have received on board familiarisation training as required by STCW, and should not be assigned duties on the muster list.

-If an owner/managing agent seeks any equivalence to the application of specific regulations or requirements, formal application must be made to the Administration, demonstrating an equivalent level of safety.
-The Administration may consider and agree the application.

 Depending on the type of rig and level of automation, additional personnel may be required to operate the rig of a sailing vessel.

 Vessels are required to be issued with the following certificates, as appropriate.

 Vessels are required to be issued with the following certificates, as appropriate.

+Vessels are required to be issued with the following certificates, as appropriate.

 If an owner/managing agent seeks any equivalence to the application of specific regulations or requirements, formal application must be made to the Administration, demonstrating an equivalent level of safety.
 The Administration may consider and agree the application.

 If an owner/managing agent seeks any equivalence to the application of specific regulations or requirements, formal application must be made to the Administration, demonstrating an equivalent level of safety.
 The Administration may consider and agree the application.

-An exclusive surveyor from an authorised Classification Society and proposed by the Society may be appointed from time to time to act on behalf of the Administration in cases when it is impracticable for a surveyor of the Administration to make the visit necessary for the survey.

 When a Classification Society surveyor is so appointed, actions taken will be under direct instruction of the Administration.
 The Administration will provide the appointed surveyor with detailed guidance on the scope of survey and report required.

+An authorised Classification Society is aware of the extent to which responsibility has been delegated to issue Load Line Certificates and Cargo Ship Safety Construction Certificates.
+International Conventions give specific discretion to an Administration to either make exemptions or accept equivalent equipment or arrangements.
+The formal agreement between the Administration and an authorised Classification Society governs the relationship between the two parties.

 An authorised Classification Society is aware of the extent to which responsibility has been delegated to issue Load Line Certificates and Cargo Ship Safety Construction Certificates.
 International Conventions give specific discretion to an Administration to either make exemptions or accept equivalent equipment or arrangements.
 The formal agreement between the Administration and an authorised Classification Society governs the relationship between the two parties.